entechlog/dbt-snow-utils/README.md

   dbt run --select +tag:snowflake --full-refresh
   ```

-- This should create `presentation.snowflake__query_history` which can be integrated with BI tools to build Snowflake monitoring dashboards.
+- This should create `snowflake__query_history` which can be integrated with BI tools to build Snowflake monitoring dashboards.

 # Macros
 ### [dbt_snow_utils.clone_schema](/macros/clone/clone_schema.sql)